dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/endpoint_selection.rst

    Endpoint Selection Node

-The *Endpoint Selection* node ...
+The *Endpoint Selection* node provides a selection for an arbitrary number of endpoints in each spline in a curve.

 Inputs
 ======

 Start Size
-   xxxxxxxxx
+   The number of points to select from the start.

 End Size
-   xxxxxxxxxx
+   The number of points to select from the end.

 Properties
 ==========